The following is a guest post.

 - Create a rainwater collection system to water your lawn and lower your water bill

 When gardening on a budget, you don’t need a lot of expensive tools.
 Proper maintenance of your tools and parts will keep them in good condition for many years.
 A string trimmer, reliable mower and small garden tiller can help you with most of your landscaping projects.
 Keep your lawn mower blades sharp to save time mowing and improve the health of your lawn (sharp blades allow grass to recover quickly after being cut).
 You should sharpen the blade twice each season and replace it every one to three years.
+If you are looking to buy new tools, Fiskars push reel mower offers an eco-friendly way to maintain your lawn without the hassle of having to sharpen your blades!
 Be sure to check trimmer, mower and tiller parts at the beginning and end of every season to maintain performance.